Amon Amarth: Berserker (2018-2022)

-The Great Heathen Army (2022-present)
+The Great Heathen Army (2022-2025)

 Amon Amarth announced in June 2022 that their 12th full-length album was titled The Great Heathen Army.
-It is their first album that features the band themselves on the album cover since their debut album.
+It is the first album to feature the band on the album cover since their debut album.
 Paired with the announcement of the album was a release of a music video for "Get in the Ring" featuring Erick Redbeard, a wrestler for AEW.
 The album was released on 5 August 2022.

 Amon Amarth toured with Machine Head as a part of the Vikings and Lionhearts Tour 2022, a concert tour of Europe taking place in September and October 2022.

 Amon Amarth headlined 2022 the Great Heathen Tour of North America in November and December 2022, with support from Carcass, Obituary, and Cattle Decapitation.

 Amon Amarth headlined the 2024 Metal Crushes All tour in April and May 2024, with support from Cannibal Corpse, Obituary, and Frozen Soul.

-On July 17, 2025, Amon Amarth released their first single since The Great Heathen Army titled We Rule the Waves.
+The All-Father Awakens (2026–present)

+Amon Amarth toured with Dethklok with support from Castle Rat in April and May 2026.
+The band appeared at Welcome to Rockville, which took place in Daytona Beach, Florida in May 2026.

+On 23 July 2026, the band announced that their thirteenth studio album titled The All-Father Awakens would be released on 2 October 2026.
+Singles were released for the tracks "Gjallarhorn", "Upphaf", and "We Rule the Waves".